 5. Usability Test Cases

-For example, if you are designing a mobile application that allows users to book a cab, you can test the design and functionality of the app by observing how a user navigates through the process of booking a cab.
+For example, if you are designing a mobile application that allows users to book a cab, you can check for the design and functionality of the app by observing how a user navigates through the process of booking a cab.
 If he/she is able to move across the different stages smoothly without stumbling in any area, that indicates that your app has been successful.
 On the other hand, if the user seems to be encountering issues, that would highlight the areas that you need to pay more attention to.

 6. Database Test Cases

-To write good test cases, you must have a strong understanding of the stored processes, and database tables.
+To write good software test cases, you must have a strong understanding of the stored processes, and database tables.
 The testing team sometimes utilize SQL queries to create database test cases.

 7. Security Test Cases